rcorrei4/aliscript/README.md

 # Aliscript

-### This script is now working anymore because of the captcha protection!
+### This script is not working anymore because of the captcha protection!

 ## Setup